After admittance to the UVU Dental Hygiene Program students will be required to do the following in order to be ready for school in the Fall.

 • Possess and exhibit all senses (vision, hearing, tactile sensitivity) to perform tasks necessary in the education and profession of a dental hygienist.

 Students should give careful consideration to the mental and physical demands of the program prior to accepting.
 The pressure involved in undertaking the responsibilities of direct patient care should be considered.
-Although we have regular clinic patients, there will be many times students will need to find their own patients.
+Although the clinic has regular clinic patients, there will be many times students will need to find their own patients.
 Students should also understand that many procedures performed by a dental hygienist expose them to blood-borne pathogens requiring strict adherence to infection control protocols.
 Our bloodborne pathogen statement will be available on request.

 Professionalism is a critical aspect of any health care professional’s actions.
-From the time students are accepted into the UVU Dental Hygiene Prgram until the time they graduate, they will be evaluated on their professional behavior.
+From the time students are accepted into the UVU Dental Hygiene Program until the time they graduate, they will be evaluated on their professional behavior.
 Any serious lapse or problem in professional behavior may mean dismissal from the program.